This page is broken. The article can be found here: http://www.cpnhelp.org/chlamydia_pneumoniae_in_0

 There are three known phases or forms of Cpn:

-- The infectious, spore-like Elementary Body (EB): only killed by cysteine reducing agents like N-acetyl-cysteinei and amoxicillini
+- The infectious, spore-like Elementary Body (EB): only killed by cysteine reducing agents like N-acetyl-cysteine and amoxicillin

 - Once the EB invades a host cell it converts to the replicating Reticulate Body (RB)- only antibiotics that interfere with replication, such as protein synthase inhibitors doxycycline or azithromycin, affect it.

-- Finally, Cpn can survive those drugs by converting to the low metabolizing "cryptic" form, which Dr. Stratton's research found is only killed by metronidazolei family drugs.
+- Finally, Cpn can survive those drugs by converting to the low metabolizing "cryptic" form, which Dr. Stratton's research found is only killed by metronidazole family drugs.

 Thus two weeks, or even two years of a single antibiotic may improve symptoms by suppressing one form of Chlamydia pneumoniae, but symptoms recur as soon as the antibiotic is withdrawn.